Bad Personal Statement Examples and What to Do Instead

 Anticipate multiple edits.
 Avoid getting attached to a particular sentence or paragraph.
 Especially in the early stages, do not be afraid to restart.
 Just remember to save all of your rough work; you never know if it might come in handy later.

-Seek out advice and editing help from friends, colleagues, and mentors—people that know your body of work and accomplishments well.
-These insights can be helpful in determining what items to emphasize and what to drop.
+Seek out advice and editing help from friends, colleagues, and mentors—people who know your body of work and accomplishments well.
+These insights can help determine which items to emphasize and which to drop.
 Even better, ask experts to review your essay, ideally, doctors who have actually served on medical school admissions committees in the past.

-From Bad to Great: Personal Statement Editing Services
+From Bad to Great: The Personal Statement Guidebook.